Let us provide your next mortgage.Get Started

 Requirements and Qualifications

-- Loan amount - Trusted Lending Center is honoring the new increased loan limits set for 2021 by the FHFA.
-That's an increase from $510,400 to $548,250 for regular conventional loans.
+- Loan amount - Trusted Lending Center is honoring the new increased loan limits set for 2023 by the FHFA.
+That's an increase to $726,200 in most areas of the country.

 - Down Payment - Most conventional loans will require at least 3% to 5% percent (and optimally 20 percent or more) as a down payment.